Tijmen van der Helm

-Tijmen van der Helm (born 26 January 2004) is a Dutch racing driver currently competing in the 2023 European Le Mans Series with Panis Racing.
+Tijmen van der Helm (born 26 January 2004) is a Dutch racing driver currently competing in the IMSA SportsCar Championship with JDC-Miller MotorSports in a Porsche 963.

 Personal life

 Van Der Helm was born on 26 January 2004 in Delft, and grew up in nearby Den Hoorn, South Holland.
-His career was influenced by his father Gerald, who raced in the Dutch Volkswagen Endurance Cup.
+His career was influenced by his father Gerard, who raced in the Dutch Volkswagen Endurance Cup.

 Early career

 Karting

 Having started karting in 2013, Van Der Helm's notable karting successes include third place in the 2013 Chrono Karting Winter Series - Micromax, second in the 2017 CIK-FIA Karting Academy Trophy and a victory in the 2017 Rotax Max Challenge Grand Finals in the junior category.

 Lower formulae

 Van Der Helm made his single seater debut in the 2019 Formula 4 UAE Championship with Xcel Motorsport.
 He finished the series 10th in the standings with a win and 3 podiums to his name.
 Later that year he would race in the 2019 Spanish F4 Championship with MP Motorsport.
 The Dutchman took 8 podiums on his way to 4th in the points.
 In 2020 Tijmen raced in the 2020 Toyota Racing Series.
 Participating in the championship with Kiwi Motorsport.
 He finished 14th in the Drivers Championship with a race victory.